haski007/crm_bot/README.md

 * admins - founderds or cofounders of business.
 They can remove users, add new products.
 They receive statistics every day at 23:00 by Europe/Kiev.
 ## Statistics:
 * All sold products for whole day
-* Quantity of sold products.
+* Quantity of sold products
-* Total amount.
+* Total amount
+## History:
+* All purchases that were made for today
+* The ability to delete any purchase
 ### To register you need to write your boss or author of bot https://t.me/pdemian

 ![](/assets/images/adding_purchase.gif)